 Kalvium National Entrance Test

-A three-stage assessment for students choosing a serious B.Tech CSE.
-Not a syllabus-cramming exam.
+Admission is based on merit and involves a selection process comprising a Psychometric Assessment, KNET, and an In-Person Interview.
 We are looking for students who can think clearly, solve unfamiliar problems, and want to spend four years actually building software.

 Full form